 There are some complications that make it harder to control the disease.
-Like I said, a headache will make medicine less effective and raise blood sugar, even when a diabetic person does everything right.
-If a diabetic person loses their foot, which is a complication that effects many diabetics, they can't exercise the way they used to anymore, which raises blood sugar.
+As I said, a headache will make medicine less effective and raise blood sugar, even when a diabetic person does everything right.
+If a diabetic person loses their foot, which is a complication that affects many diabetics, they can't exercise the way they used to anymore, which raises blood sugar.

 9. Diabetes Is A Degenerative Disease

-Sometimes they're still taking care of themselves as good now as they did in the past, but because the disease has progressed, the results aren't the same.
+Sometimes they're still taking care of themselves as well now as they did in the past, but because the disease has progressed, the results aren't the same.

-Unfortunately, with diabetes, results don't always equal effort, so the amount of medications needed can increase, along with the amount of exercise, and the diet restrictions.
-Sometimes people have trouble adjusting to the new changes.
+Unfortunately, with diabetes, results don't always equal effort, so the number of medications needed can increase, along with the amount of exercise and the diet restrictions.
+Sometimes people have trouble adjusting to new changes.